logo

 Testing Requirements for Alabama Alternative Certification

 All candidates for Alabama teacher certification must take the same series of exams.
 Candidates typically take the Alabama Educator Certification Testing Program: Praxis Principles of Learning and Teaching, edTPA Educative Teacher Performance Assessment, and Foundations of Reading.
 Candidates must also take thePraxis Subject Assessments (SAs) corresponding to the endorsement areas sought unless they qualify for a waiver.
-You can view the required Praxis exam(s) through the Educational Testing Service (ETS).
+You can view the required Praxis exam(s) on the Praxis website.

 Transferring Teaching Licenses from Another State